leventerguder/injavawetrust-docker/nigel_poulton_docker_deep_dive/Docker_Deep_Dive_Notes.md

 Docker also uses libnetwork to implement basic service discovery, as well as a service mesh for container-based load balancing of ingress traffic.

+# Chapter 12 - Docker Overlay networking

+Overlay networks are at the beating heart of many cloud-native microservices apps.

+## Docker Overlay networking - The TLDR

+In the real world, it's vital that containers can communicate with each other reliably and securely, even when they're on different hosts that are on different networks.
+This is where overlay networking comes in to play.
+It allows you to create a flat, secure, layer-2 network, spanning multiple hosts.
+Containers connect to this and can communicate directly.

+Docker offers native overlay networking that is simple to configure and secure by default.

+Behind the scenes, it's built on top of libnetwork and drivers. libnetwork is the canonical implementation of the Container Network Model (CNM) and drivers are pluggable components that implement different networking technologies and topologies.
+Docker offers native drivers, including the overlay driver.

+## Docker Overlay networking - The Deep dive

+    docker network create -d overlay uber-net
+    docker network ls

+### Attach a service to the overlay network

+Now that you have an overlay network, let's create a new Docker service and attach it to the network.

+    docker service create --name test \
+    --network uber-net \
+    --replicas 2 \
+    ubuntu sleep infinity

+Verify the operation with a docker service ps command.

+    docker service ps test

+### The theory of how it all works

+**VXLAN Primer**

+Docker overlay networking uses VXLAN tunnels to create virtual Layer 2 overlay networks.
+At the highest level, VXLANs let you create a virtual Layer2 network on top of existing Layer3 infrastructure.

+The beauty of VXLAN is that it’s an encapsulation technology that existing routers and network infrastructure just see as regular IP/UDP packets and handle without issue.
+Each end of the VXLAN tunnel is terminated by a VXLAN Tunnel Endpoint (VTEP).

+## Docker overlay networking - The commands

+**docker network create** is the command that we use to create a new container network.
+The -d flag lets you specify the driver to use, and the most common driver is the overlay driver.
+You can also specify remote drivers from 3rd parties.
+For overlay networks, the control plane is encrypted by default.
+Just add the -o encrypted flag to encrypt the data plane (performance overheads may be incurred).

+**docker network ls** lists all of the container networks visible to a Docker host.
+Docker hosts running in swarm mode only see overlay networks if they are hosting containers attached to that particular network.
+This keeps network-related gossip to a minimum.

+**docker network inspect** shows you detailed information about a particular container network.
+This includes scope, driver, IPv4 and IPv4 info, subnet configuration, IP addresses of connected containers, VXLAN network ID, and encryption state.

+**docker network rm** deletes a network